Submitting your claim

 It is not necessary to include electronic copies of supporting documentation (e.g. invoices, bank statements) along with your claim.
 We will issue a request for any documentation required for inspection as we process your claim.

 Guidance on completing the claim pack is available in the Claim pack guidance notes (PDF)

 Need help submitting a claim?

-Our Claims Team is on hand to assist you with you with any queries you may have about your claim.
-Please have your Letter of Offer Reference Number and Claim Reference Number (where known) to hand before contacting us on email@example.com.
+Our Claims Team will assist you with any queries that you may have about your claim.
+Please quote the Letter of Offer reference number and claim reference number (where known) before contacting us on email@example.com

 We will aim to contact you within two working days of receiving your enquiry.
 However, at busy times, it may not be possible to respond within two working days.